GRE Math Section Explained!

 A table or graph is given and all the questions are asked based on the data in the table.
 The questions may be in the Numeric Entry type or in the Multiple-choice type.
 There are approximately 25 questions in each section.
 Calculus and its application form 50% of the questions.
 Algebra and number theory form 25% of the questions and the rest 25% questions are from other areas of mathematics.
 The areas of mathematics given above are just an indicator of the topics tested.
 Any mathematics topic at the undergraduate level may be tested.

-The total time for the GRE is four and half hours.
+The total time for the test is four and half hours.
 The quantitative sections are for 1 hour and 10 minutes with 35 minutes allotted for each of the 2 sections.

 The above details are about the new revised GRE effective from August 2011.
-GRE administered before this is a little different from the current format.
+The test administered before this is a little different from the current format.